Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Main Results

 We will often use subscripts to indicate constants for a specific coefficient or cost function.
-E.g.\@ we may write $\lvert b(t, x, \nu, g)\rvert \leq C_b(1 + \lvert x \rvert + M_2(\nu) + \lvert g\rvert)$.
+E.g.\@ we may write $\lvert b(t, x, v, g)\rvert \leq C_b(1 + \lvert x \rvert + M_1(v))$.

 \begin{remark} Some remarks about Assumption \ref{ass:red_form_cont_prob} are in order.
-First note that even though the functions in Assumption \ref{ass:red_form_cont_prob} are defined for elements in $\nu \in \cal{M}^2_{\leq 1}(\R)$, the continuity statements in $\nu$ are understood with respect to the metric $d_1$.
+First note that the system's coefficients are defined for elements of $\cal{M}^1_{\leq 1}(\R)$ and are Lipschitz continuous with respect to the metric $d_1$.
 Since $d_1 \leq d_2$ on $\cal{M}^2_{\leq 1}(\R)$, continuity (as well as Lipschitz continuity) with respect to $d_1$ is stronger than that with respect to $d_2$.
 We need this more restrictive assumption to obtain existence and uniqueness of the mean-field limit \eqref{eq:mfl} of the particle system (see Proposition \ref{prop:existence_uniqueness_stability}).
+In contrast, the cost functionals are continuous functions on $\cal{M}^2_{\leq 1}(\R)$.
 Otherwise the growth and continuity conditions, Items \ref{it:growth}, \ref{it:continuity}, \ref{it:growth_cost}, and \ref{it:continuity_cost}, are standard.

-The nondegeneracy condition Assumption \ref{ass:red_form_cont_prob} \ref{it:intensity} ensures that the killing times $\tau_i$ converge weakly to the corresponding killing time of the mean-field limit (see Lemma \ref{lem:indicator_cont}).
-Note that we do not require nondegeneracy of the diffusion coefficients, which is in stark contrast to the models with interaction through hitting times, see Assumption \ref{ass:struc_limit} \ref{it:ellipticity} below.

-Lastly, the coercivity from Assumption \ref{ass:red_form_cont_prob} \ref{it:coercivity} implies tightness of sequences of (approximately) optimal relaxed controls.
-This condition holds, for instance, if $G$ is bounded. \end{remark}
+Note that we did not make any assumptions regarding the interplay of $\lambda$ and $\alpha$, so at this level of generality, the particle system does not necessarily feature contagion.
+However, one natural situation, in which contagion arises, is where $\lambda(t, x, v)$ is positive for $x < 0$ and vanishes for $x \geq 0$ and $\alpha(t, x, v) > 0$.
+Then, particles are killed on the negative half-line and the killing of a particle pushes the remaining system closer to $(-\infty, 0)$.
+We already saw a special case of this, namely the financial model from Subsection \ref{sec:toy_model}, and will revisit this setup in the context of the singular model, see Subsection \ref{sec:main_results_singular} below. \end{remark}